slangenbach/notebot/README.md

 ## About

-NoteBot is a simple, ChatGPT-powered chatbot with whom you can converse about your (my) notes.
+NoteBot is a simple, LLM-powered chatbot with whom you can converse about your (my) notes.
+Please note that it is early days for NoteBot - you may experience rough edges.

 ## Installation